ncomputers/neo/deploy/README.md

 ```

 The API can route read-heavy requests to a replica database by setting
 `READ_REPLICA_URL`.
-During startup the replica is health‑checked and the
+Health is checked on startup and every 30 s.
+If the
-primary is used automatically if the replica is unreachable.
+replica is unreachable, reads automatically fall back to the primary.
+The
+current status is exported via `app.state.replica_healthy` and the Prometheus
+gauge `db_replica_healthy`.

 ## 3. systemd service
 ```bash